sennder/python-client-generator/.github/CONTRIBUTING.md

 or feature request before creating a new issue.

 ### Setting up your local environment
+This project was developed using Python3.8, other python version have not been fully tested.

 Install the dependencies e.g. with `poetry`:
 ```shell